rohan-paul/Awesome-JavaScript-Interviews/React/react-hot-loader.md

 https://gaearon.github.io/react-hot-loader/getstarted/  - This is a good resource to implement HMR (Hot Module Replacement) in React

-## Hot reloading In create-react-app AFTER ejecting

-/home/paul/codes-Lap/React/boilerplate/redux-boilerplate-base-counter-AFTER-EJECTING

-### First configuration in webpackDevServer.config.js

-// Enable hot reloading server.
-It will provide /sockjs-node/ endpoint
-// for the WebpackDevServer client so it can learn when the files were
-// updated.
-The WebpackDevServer client is included as an entry point
-// in the Webpack development configuration.
-Note that only changes
-// to CSS are currently hot reloaded.
-JS changes will refresh the browser.
-``hot: true,``

 # How React Hot Loader works

 https://github.com/gaearon/react-hot-loader.wiki.git